 But wait, there’s more on the African hare!

 6.)
-The African hare is a nocturnal (awake during the night) animal.
+The African hare is a nocturnal (active at night) animal.

 Did you know…?